ETH Zurich: Hönggerberg campus

+Basel location

+The Department of Biosystems Science and Engineering (D-BSSE) is located on Campus Schällemätteli in close vicinity to the University of Basel, the University Hospital and the Children's Hospital, and several other research institutions as well as major players in the chemical and pharmaceutical industries.
+The concentration of life science institutions in this area of Europe, and Basel's tri-national reach, motivated ETH Zurich to establish a satellite campus in Basel in 2007.
+A train ride of 55 minutes connects the location in Basel with Zurich.

 Research and education

 Undergraduate education at ETH Zurich is marked by the distinctive Basisprüfungen ("base examinations"), intensive first-year examination blocks, typically encompassing foundational subjects in mathematics, physics, and engineering disciplines.
 These exams serve both as a filter and as preparation for advanced, research-oriented coursework.
 Students must pass these examinations within two attempts, with failure rates in mathematics-intensive programmes often reaching between 50% and 60%.
 Doctoral education at ETH emphasizes hands-on research experience, where PhD candidates are hired directly as paid employees in professors' laboratories, conducting independent research and actively contributing to teaching.
 Many departments further structure doctoral training through thematic graduate schools, promoting collaborative research with multiple advisers and international cooperation, notably with the University of Zurich.

 Its research is especially focused on the STEM areas and ETH hosts several research hubs.

+In 2026, ETH Zurich entered a ten-year partnership with IBM focused on artificial intelligence and quantum computing research.

 ETH AI Center

 The ETH AI Center is ETH Zurich's central hub for artificial intelligence research.
 It is an active member of the European Laboratory for Learning and Intelligent Systems (ELLIS), hosting the ELLIS unit in Zurich and offering ELLIS PhD fellowships.
+The center comprises 1,500 researchers across 16 departments.
 Through the Max Planck ETH Center for Learning Systems (CLS), it cooperates closely with the Max Planck Institute for Intelligent Systems, jointly funding research and supervising doctoral students.
+It also hosts recurring events, such as the AI+X Summit, the Zurich AI Festival, and AI House Davos.

+The center leads projects of national scope, including the Swiss AI Initiative – launched in 2023 as an open-source effort for AI foundation models – operating under the Swiss National AI Institute (SNAI), a joint body of ETH Zurich and EPFL.
+The center also runs Apertus, an open multilingual language model trained on 15 trillion tokens across over 1,000 languages, among them Swiss German and Romansh.